jac307/MediaArtTutorials/ART1TI3/Gen-Visuals-02.md

 <h3 style="color: darkred;">Assemble Your Project</h3>

-- Create a **Project PDF** with:
+Create a **Hydra Project PDF** that includes:
 - Title of your project
 - Group member names
 - Year
-  - Your images or screenshots (ffrom videos).
-Include a **2–3 sentence description** for each.
+- Your final still images or screenshots taken from your videos
+- A 2–3 sentence description for each final piece

 ➡️ **Export as PDF**
 📄 **Filename:** `Group-#-HydraProject.pdf`

-In addition to this PDF, you must upload the final **media files** (JPEGs, GIFs, or MP4s) separately using the following naming protocol:
+In addition, upload your final media files separately (JPEG, GIF, or MP4):

-**Naming Protocol:**
+**Naming Protocol**
 `Group-#-Com-1`
 `Group-#-Com-2`
 `Group-#-Com-3`